mcneel/rhino.inside-revit/docs/pages/_en/beta/guides/revit-curtainwalls.md

 ![]({{ "/static/images/guides/revit-curtains01.png" | prepend: site.baseurl }})

 *Curtain Grids* have *Grid Lines* on the U and V axes.
-In Revit API, the U direction is the vertical axis of the wall, and the V direction is the direction of the wall base curve.
-You can think of the *Grid* as the U line being extruded over the V curve:
+In Revit API, the U direction is the vertical axis of the wall, and the V direction is the direction of the wall base curve (U line swept over the V curve):

 ![]({{ "/static/images/guides/revit-curtains02.png" | prepend: site.baseurl }})